KyleTotorica/Enterprise-Active-Directory-SOC-Homelab-with-Wazuh/README.md

 Then confirmed that events from endpoints were properly being logged and aggregated at the Wazuh Dashboard Here is an image from the dashboard looking at the security events for the Windows DC endpoint.
 You can see all of the different invalid login attempts that I simulated from the Kali Linux machine.
 ![dashboard view](Images/WazuhDashboardAuthentication.png)

+Incident Simmulation - Dependency Failure(Database Outage)
+- This icident was a controlled scenario that I ran just to ensure that my database and internal-app monitoring were working as I intended them to.
+- Scenario: The Database VM has been powered off
+- Observed Behavior:
+    - The /health endpoint now returned HTTP 500 errors
+    - My monitoring script began logging FAIL events every minute via cron job
+    - Nginx 500 alerts triggered
+- Resolution
+  - Database VM turned back on
+  - Healthmonitoring checks went back to returning OK
+  - Monitoring confirmed the recovery

 Next Planned Enhancements
 - Add custom Wazuh rules to detect common attack vectors